not so subtle sexism

 (L) Fox News 2 coverage of Gov. Gretchen Whitmor / (R) Eddie Scarry tweet criticizing Rep. Alexandria Ocasio-Cortez’s wardobe

-History (or herstory as I like to refer to it) is full of stories about women challenging the status quo and breaking free of gender roles.
-Recognizing women’s accomplishments is crucial to provide examples for younger generations to follow and lead.
-However, by citing gender or gender roles specifically, the identity, capability, and autonomy of a woman is, in effect, marginalized.
-Pulled from YouTube, I found a video entitled “Female Magician Fools Penn & Teller.”
-At first blush this title seems innocuous, but there is a deeper implication here.
-Taking a look at other videos within the same channel, male magicians are identified as “Magicians”—absent of gender.
-Was her identity as female important to the fact that she was able to fool Penn & Teller?
-In another recent example, an AP news story headlined with “Stephen King, Wife Give $1.25M to Genealogical Society.”
+History (or herstory as I like to refer to it) is ripe with inspirational stories about women challenging the status quo and breaking free of gender norms.
+Recognizing women’s accomplishments is a crucial foundation for a more equitable society. providing a model and example for younger generations to follow and envision for themselves.
+However, by citing gender or, more specifically, highlighting gender norms, women’s capabilities are marginalized on the basis of sex.
+Browsing YouTube, I found a video entitled, “Female Magician Fools Penn & Teller.”
+At first glance, this title seems innocuous, but there is a deeper implication here.
+Other videos within the same channel do not identify male magicians by gender, rather they are simply “Magicians.”
+Was this magician's identity as female important to the fact that she was able to fool Penn & Teller?
+In another recent example, an AP news story headlined, “Stephen King, Wife Give $1.25M to Genealogical Society.”
 Immediately, the author slammed back on social media for the misstep.
 Tabitha King is also an accomplished novelist.
-Her relationship status as the wife of Stephen King does not fully encapsulate her identity as a person and evident career accomplishments.
-Assigning singular gender roles diminishes women, depriving them of names and identities.
+Her role as the wife of Stephen King does not fully encapsulate her personal autonomy and evident career as a successful author.
+Assigning singular gender roles and assuming gender norms marginalizes women and normalizes this inequality.

 Video title identifying “female magician” while men are referred to as “magicians”